opencord/cord/docs/appendix_basic_config.md

 ##Connect Compute Nodes to ONOS

-To make sure that ONOS is aware of the compute nodes the follow command will a ping over the fabric interface on each compute node.
+To make sure that ONOS is aware of the compute nodes, the following command will send a ping over the fabric interface on each compute node.

 ```
 for h in localhost $(cord prov list | grep "^node" | awk '{print $4}'); do
-ssh -qftn $h ping -c 1 -I fabric 8.8.8.8;
+ssh -i ~/.ssh/cord_rsa -qftn $h ping -c 1 -I fabric 8.8.8.8;
 done
 ```

-You can verify ONOS has recognized the devices using the following command:
+It is fine if the `ping` command fails, it's just used to register the node with ONOS.
+You can verify ONOS has recognized the nodes using the following command:

 ```
 ssh -p 8101 onos@onos-fabric hosts